medibloc/panacea-core/docs/did.md

 It must be signed with a private key which corresponds to the public key referred by the `sig_key_id`.
 The `sig_key_id` must be one of the key IDs specified in the `authentication` of the `document`.

-The source of the `signature` should look like:
+The source of the `signature` should look like (encoded with Amino):
 ```json
 {
   "data": {